 Asset condition is a combined subjective and objective assessment of the condition of the asset to enable it to continue to deliver on the required levels of service.
 This allows Council to prioritise the conduct of renewals to ensure that asset condition for all assets remains above the required minimum standard.
-Assets are assessed on a 5-point grading scale: Condition 1 being Excellent to 5 being Unserviceable.
-Council aims to keep the assessed condition of all assets it manages above Condition 3 (Fair).
-The current condition breakdown of non-property assets based on replacement value is presented in the chart below.
-It shows that 23%, or about \$125m, of non-property assets are below the required standard and need work.
+Assets are assessed on a 5-point grading scale: Condition 1 being Excellent to 5 being Very Poor.
+Council aims to keep the assessed condition of all assets it manages at or above Condition 3 (Satisfactory).
+The current condition breakdown of assets based on gross replacement cost is presented in the table below.